 - Oil changes or buying the materials to DIY

 - Window fluid and other under the hood needs

 - Amazon Prime

 - Overage fees on your cell phone (oversee this)

 - Office electronics, software, equipment upgrade, update or repairs

 - Office furniture and lighting

 - Office cleaner

-- Travel expenses including parking, gas, hotels, food not covered by your employer upfront or at all.
+- Travel expenses, including parking, gas, hotels, and food not covered by your employer upfront or at all.
 Perhaps you’re self-employed.

 - Church Tithe